openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

 ## What's Next?

-Now, you may continue with the following tasks:

 * To convert models for use with OpenVINO, see [Model Optimizer Developer Guide](../MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 * See pre-trained deep learning models in our [Open Model Zoo](../model_zoo.md).